How to prevent carbon monoxide exposure

 CO is produced when fuels like gasoline, propane, wood or natural gas are burned incompletely.

-And just like us, our pets are vulnerable to CO too.
+If exposed to CO you could experience symptoms that can be confused with the flu.
+Just like us, our pets are vulnerable to CO, too.
 Plus, because they’re smaller and may spend more time indoors than we do, they can show signs of CO poisoning before us.
-Symptoms may include irritability, drowsiness, cherry red gums, lips and ears and a resistance to coming inside the house after a walk.

 Reduce your risk of exposure